 According to this article from the Carwise.com website, rear-end collisions, even minor ones, can cause a litany of potential problems particular to that kind of impact.
 These problems can include trunk malfunctions such as water seepage during inclement weather or even the trunk popping open while driving.

 The article cited above also notes that electrical problems can happen long after a seemingly innocent bump.
 This is due to the impact loosening wires that can then eventually come detached.
 Loose wires can cause brake lights to go out unexpectedly, or result in a dead battery.

 So that’s the pitch.
-For your safety, for your wallet, and for your piece of mind, have those minor fender-benders checked out by a qualified autobody shop like GCAB.
+For your safety, for your wallet, and for your peace of mind, have those minor fender-benders checked out by a qualified auto body shop like GCAB.
 And if you have cosmetic damage, you know we handle that too.